The best camping in Yampa River State Park, CO

 Riverfront Retreat

 Nearly 7 acres overlooking the White River on the edge of White River National Forest.
-1/4 mile of private fishing bordering a wildlife preserve which offers nearly another mile of public fishing on the White River and Coal Creek.
+Bordering a wildlife preserve which offers nearly a mile of public fishing on the White River and Coal Creek.
 Take your UTV/ATV to town or for a day ride upriver directly from the campsite as the camp is situated on the OHV trail that extends from town (2 miles from the campsite) to the White River National Forest (more than 40 miles up the river).
-Raft or tube to town or just to the bridge below the property.
 Incredible views and wildlife galore.
 Turkeys often rest in the trees across the river, and it is not uncommon to watch deer tangle antlers during the rut.
 Eagles nest in the trees across the river and are often seen fishing from the trees directly across from the campsite.
 The sunsets from this campsite will leave you breathless.
 Nothing better than camping, relaxing or fishing on the White River!

 Pets